1wenwen1/Raftel/README.md

 ### System packages

-Install the packages required by the minimal in-memory test:
+Install the packages required by the local test:

 ```bash
 sudo apt-get update